surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 ### Modulation routing in-depth

-How the modulation routing works internally isn't something you normally have to think about when using Surge.
+How the modulation routing works internally isn't something you normally have to think about when using Surge XT.
 Just activate the modulation mode with the desired source and see which of the sliders that become blue.
 Nonetheless, it is useful to know which limitations are present and why.